jamesplease/cycle-connection-driver/README.md

 ### Getting Started

 The output of this driver is a single Observable.
-The Observable emits one of two values: `"online"` and `"offline"`, corresponding to whether the user has become connected or disconnected.
+This Observable emits one of two values: `"online"` and `"offline"`, corresponding to whether the user has become connected or disconnected.
 The initial value of the stream is the user's connection status at the time that your app's main function is passed to `run`.